 - 1 cup quinoa rinsed and drained

-- 1-1/2 cups reduced sodium vegetable or chicken stock
+- 1-1/2 cups reduced sodium chicken stock

 - 1/2 cup dried unsweetened cranberries